wavefrontHQ/docs/pages/doc/ts_limit.md

 ### Histogram Filtering Function

-The `limit()` function specifies the maximum number of time series that are returned by the `hsExpression` using the `numberOfHistograms`.
+The `limit()` function specifies the maximum number of histogram series that are returned by the `hsExpression` using the `numberOfHistograms`.
 For example, the following query limits the results of the `hsExpression` to at most 10 histograms:

 ```limit(10, ts(~sample.mem.used.percentage))```